Building World Consciousness

 Our Art Minor, Visual Learning - The Art of Seeing (taught by our Artist-in-Residence, world renowned Tobi Kahn) teaches our students, through the medium of photography, how to use sight to "learn" and not just to see.
 We visit artists in their studios, study the great photographers to understand more of their perspective and insight and examine settings for clues to composition, structure, and expression in the photograph itself.

-In addition to the formal academic program there are support sessions in music, dance, cuisine, literature and film related to the countries of of travels and to Israel, our home.
+In addition to the formal academic program there are support sessions in music, dance, cuisine, literature and film related to the countries of our travels and to Israel, our home for the year.